Convert Tetra Data to Lakehouse Tables

 To view Lakehouse tables after you create them, see Query SQL Tables in the TDP.

-To create an ids-to-delta pipeline, do the following:
+To create an ids-to-lakehouse pipeline, do the following:

 1. Sign in to the Tetra Data Platform (TDP).